mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/digitalocean/index.md

     curl -X GET -H 'Content-Type: application/json' -H 'Authorization: Bearer $TOKEN' "https://api.digitalocean.com/v2/account/keys"
     ```

 7. Copy `sample.terraform.tfvars` to a new file named `terraform.tfvars`, and edit the new file, filling in the values as desired.
-The following are blank and if not filled in, you will be prompted by terraform when necessary:
+The following are blank; if not filled in, you will be prompted by Terraform when necessary:

     - digitalocean_token - Your DigitalOcean API key